Meadow View Farm

 The Larder

-putting up the harvest — what to preserve this month
+putting up the harvest — and what's on the shelf

 The Market Basket